piercethekidd/cmsc198-Evangelista/June-Week-5.md

 - This week I learned the importance of communication skills and its impact in work-related tasks.
 It is crucial if we are going to present a report in front of our colleagues or in a different scenario, when we are going to ask for assistance when we are in a bit of a trouble.
 To effectively carry out a very pleasing, informative, and wonderful presentation, one must have an effective set of communication skills.

 ## Hardest task done this week
 - The hardest task I've done this week is when I have to integrate Ratchet PHP with our project because WebSockets is a relatively new technology.
 There are only a few tutorials that exist out there.
 Luckily I have found something that has helped me a lot.
-I studied it and because of it, I was successful in doing my task.
+I studied it and it took time before I understood it well.